 |The “Gridshell” is essentially an Industrial building, built for the Weald and Downland Museum in Sussex.
 It is a no-frills solution to the problem posed by the Museum, for a large tall open space where the timbers and frames of historic buildings can be laid out for conservation and repair, before being erected on the site of the Museum.
 The design objectives for the project were for sustainable construction, and energy efficiency: an early decision was made that daylighting should provide the means of illumination.
 Artificial light was seen as a necessary supplementary provision for extended hours usage, or in extreme winter conditions.The primary use for the building required a large tall open space free of obstruction for the conservation work, with a smaller area for use as a museum and storing of the Museum’s artifacts.
 Whilst the former required a high level of energy efficient lighting (interpreted as daylighting during the day), the artifacts store would have intermittent use and might therefore be met by artificial light at all times.The architect, Edward Cullinan’s, sketch design illustrates the concept for the building, showing the tall “conservation space” above ground level, well daylit from roof lighting, whilst the “artifacts store” is placed at a lower level cut into the chalk hillside, artificially lit when in use.Three important considerations were apparent;

-The Daylighting consists of continuous rows of Polycarbonate sheeting at high level, which on the North side is “clear”, letting in maximum daylight, and on the South side it has a “bronze tint” to reduce possible sun glare.
+The Daylighting consists of continuous rows of Polycarbonate sheeting at a high level, which on the North side is “clear”, letting in maximum daylight, and on the South side, it has a “bronze tint” to reduce possible sun glare.

 From: Derek Phillips